Fair and Square: Cake-Cutting in Two Dimensions: Introduction

 We claim that the \emph{two-dimensional shape} of the allotted piece is of prime importance.
 Hence, we seek divisions in which the allotted pieces must be of some restricted family of ``usable'' two-dimensional shapes, e.g. squares or polygons of balanced length/width ratio.

 Adding a two-dimensional geometric constraint re-opens most questions and challenges related to cake-cutting.
 Indeed, even the elementary proportionality criterion can no longer be guaranteed. \begin{example} A homogeneous square land-estate has to be divided between two heirs.
 Each heir wants to use his share for building a house with as large an area as possible, so the utility of each heir equals the area of the largest house that fits in his piece (see Figure \ref{fig:impossibility-intro}).
-If the houses can be rectangular, then it is possible to give each heir $1/2$ of the total utility (a); if the houses must be square, it is possible to give each heir $1/4$ of the total utility (b) but impossible to give both heirs\emph{ more }than $1/4$ the total utility (c).
+If the houses can be rectangular, then it is possible to give each heir $1/2$ of the total utility (a); if the houses must be square, it is possible to give each heir $1/4$ of the total utility (b) but impossible to give both heirs \emph{more} than $1/4$ the total utility (c).
 In particular, when the allotted pieces must be square, a proportional division does not exist.\footnote{\citet{Berliant2004Foundation} use a very similar example to prove the nonexistence of a competitive equilibrium when the pieces must be square.} \end{example} This example invokes several questions.
 What happens when the land-estate is heterogeneous and each agent has a different utility function?
-Is it always possible to give each agent a 2-by-1 rectangle with a subjective value of at least $1/2$ the total value?
-Is it always possible to give each agent a square with a subjective value of at least $1/4$ the total value?
+Is it always possible to give each agent a 2-by-1 rectangle worth for him at least $1/2$ the total value?
+Is it always possible to give each agent a square worth for him at least $1/4$ the total value?
 Is it even possible to guarantee a positive fraction of the total value?
 If it is possible, what division procedures can be used?
 How does the answer change when there are more than two agents?
 Such questions are the topic of the present paper.